mit-bwsi-racecar-ms/website/_build/html/_sources/docs/resources/faq.rst.txt

 What is ROS?
 	- `ROS <https://www.ros.org/>`_ stands for Robot Operating System.
 It is an open-source library largely used in the robotics industry.
 According to the  website: "ROS is a set of software libraries and tools that help you build robot applications."
 The RACECAR is built on the ROS framework so that we can more easily modularize and integrate sensor functions.

+Can I skip to the RACECAR labs without doing the Python and OpenCV labs?
+	- The RACECAR labs directly apply concepts learned from the Python and OpenCV labs.
+It is *highly* recommended that you know Python and OpenCV before attempting the RACECAR labs.
+Don't skip.

 My RACECAR isn't moving.
     1. Is the white battery plugged in?
 Is the white battery charged?